ranveerlabs/meldr/README.md

 ```

 replay picks the entry matching the id you asked for. ask for an id that was
-never taped and you get the first one back, not a 404, so keep that in mind
+never taped and you get the first one back so you can keep poking around,
-before you trust a response you didnt record
+--strict 404s instead and tells you which ids it does have

 building against it